-Roselyn S. Sands is a partner leading the EY international labor and employment law practice.
+Roselyn S. Sands is a partner leading the EY Global and EMEIA labor and employment law practice.
 She is based in Paris, France.

-Roselyn started her career in the U.S. focusing her practice on international commercial and employment law litigation with the law firms of Holland & Knight (Miami, Floride) and Proskauer Rose (New York & California).
-In 1995, Roselyn moved to Paris, France where she practiced international arbitration, corporate law, and employment law with Sales Vincent & Associés and Proskauer Rose.
-In 2001, she joined EY Société d’Avocats in Paris to build the International Labor & Employment Law practice focusing exclusively on advising clients on French and European labor and employment-law matters.
+Roselyn started her career in the U.S. focusing her practice on international commercial and employment law litigation with the law firms of Holland & Knight (Miami, Florida) and Proskauer Rose (New York & California).
+In 1995, Roselyn moved to Paris, France where she practiced international arbitration and employment law with Sales Vincent & Associés and Proskauer Rose.
+In 2001, she joined EY Société d’Avocats to build its International labor & employment law practice focusing exclusively on advising clients on French and European/International labor and employment law matters.

-Roselyn is a member of the American Bar Association, International Bar Association, and the European Employment Lawyers Association, organizations for which she is a frequent speaker on global employment-related issues and trends.
-She is also a Co-Chair of the International Employment Law committee of the American Bar Association Section of International Law.
-She regularly writes for numerous publications, including the French-American Chamber of Commerce, Corporate Counsel, the International HR Journal, International Employment Lawyer and the IBA and ABA Labor and Employment Law newsletters.
-She is also the editor or the EY multi-jurisdictional update on labor & employment law matters.
+She is a member of the American Bar Association, International Bar Association, and the European Employment Lawyers Association, organizations for which she is a frequent speaker on global employment-related issues and trends.
+She is a founding member and sits on the management committee of XBHR, a cross-border HR Forum.
+She is also Co-Chair of the International Employment Law committee of the American Bar Association

 An American and French national born in Havana, Cuba, Roselyn is fluent in English, French and Spanish.